Emergency Dentist — Longmont, CO

 Do you have a dental emergency on your hands and aren’t sure what to do about it?
-Our team at Longmont Cosmetic & Family Dentistry offers same-day emergency appointments for new and existing patients.
+Our team at Coats Dental Group Family & Cosmetic Dentistry of Longmont offers same-day emergency appointments for new and existing patients.
 That way, you can have a local emergency dentist in Longmont to rely on for all of your urgent oral needs.
-Just call our office and we’ll schedule an appointment for you as soon as possible to get you out of pain and repair your smile.
+Just call our dental office and we’ll schedule an appointment for you as soon as possible to get you out of pain and repair your smile.

 - Dentist with Over 25 Years of Experience

 - Get a same-day appointment scheduled: After you call our office, a team member will be prepared to get you scheduled (ideally the same day) and take note of your symptoms.
 They can also provide first-aid tips over the phone to help you manage your symptoms ahead of your visit.